adityapandeyz/flutter_tests/README.md

 ```

 #### **3. Running Golden Tests**
 Golden tests can be run using the `flutter test` command.
 The `screenMatchesGolden` function captures the current state of the widget and compares it to the baseline image.
-If there are differences, the test will fail, and you can review the diff images to identify the changes.
+If there are differences, the test will fail, and the diff images can be reviewed to identify the changes.

 #### **4. Managing Golden Files**
-When you first create a golden test, you'll need to approve the generated baseline images.
-These images are stored in your project and should be kept under version control.
-If the UI changes intentionally, you can update the golden images to reflect the new design.
+When creating a golden test, the generated baseline images need to be approved.
+These images are stored in the project and should be kept under version control.
+If the UI changes intentionally, the golden images can be updated to reflect the new design.

-### Steps to Generate or Update Golden Images
+### **Steps to Generate or Update Golden Images**

 1. **Add or Modify a Golden Test**: Write or update a test using the `golden_toolkit` package or any other golden testing method.

 2. **Run the Test with the Update Flag**: Use the `flutter test --update-goldens` command to generate new golden images or update existing ones based on the current widget rendering.

 3. **Review and Commit**: After running the tests with `--update-goldens`, review the generated or updated golden images to ensure they match the expected design.
-Once confirmed, commit these images to your version control system.
+Once confirmed, commit these images to the version control system.

-### Example Usage
+### **Example Usage**

-Suppose you have a golden test in your test file like this:
+Suppose there is a golden test in the test file like this:

 ```dart
 testGoldens('example golden test', (tester) async {